adelventura/Networked-Hangman-Game/out/production/Hangman/com/amd/hangman/Readme/README.txt

     - "Error!
 Please guess one LETTER."
     - "Error!
 Please guess ONE letter."
     - "Server already connected to three clients.
 Please try again later."
-- Once the game is either won or lost, the client will print "Game over!" and terminate.